 Part III.
 Another Rental Property with Affordable Rents Lost to Market Rate Housing

 As mentioned previously, 162 Chapin was a rental property with 20 units that housed local families at affordable rates.
 Not any more, apparently.

 The property is currently listed for sale for $1,249,000 (see picture below).
-The listing touts that 8 of the 20 units have been upgraded, which implies the opportunity to jack up the rent to “market rate” levels ($1,200+), potentially displacing the residents that benefitted from the long-time affordable rents to make way for more students and young professionals.
+The listing touts that 8 of the 20 units have been upgraded, which implies the opportunity to spike the rent to “market rate” levels ($1,200+), potentially displacing the residents that benefited from the long-time affordable rents to make way for more students.

 Interestingly, the property is being listed by Equity Venture Realty (EVR), a new three-member brokerage firm that includes the owner of KO Manage.
 According to EVR’s website, this new real estate brokerage firm offers exclusive services to those “who want to own investment real estate but don’t want to deal with all the headaches of finding an investment, completing a purchase, managing a property, and selling or refinancing the property in the future.”

-I write these blog posts with two intentions: (1) uncover unethical conduct and corruption by our local officials, and (2) educate others how to access public documents to hold our leaders accountable.
+I write these investigative pieces with two intentions: (1) uncover unethical conduct and corruption by our local officials, and (2) educate others how to access public documents to hold our leaders accountable.

 I hope my links to the online portals are helpful, and I encourage others to use these to try to draw more light to those who’d rather hide in darkness.
 And if any user has questions, please don’t hesitate to reach out at email@example.com.